 Over the next decade, Taiwan has two paths: defend process advantages, or upgrade to become a system integration hub.

 Process advantages are moats, but also ceilings.
 If we only defend contract manufacturing, when AI value chains tilt toward applications and energy, moats become islands.
-But if we can combine manufacturing capability, intelligent capability, and circular capability, Taiwan won’t just be a chip foundry hub, but a critical node in global semiconductor order.
+But if we can combine manufacturing capability, intelligent capability, and circular capability, Taiwan’s opportunity is to upgrade from chip foundry hub to a critical node in global semiconductor order.

 A 10x leap won’t happen naturally.
 It requires designing order.